Types of Degrees Rehabilitation Professions Majors Are Getting

 Online Rehabilitation Professions Programs

-In the 2018-2019 academic year, 567 schools offered some type of rehabilitation and therapeutic professions program.
+In 2018-2019, 567 schools offered a rehabilitation program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|